Skip to main content

 GPS coordinates

 Embedded by default on most phones.
-Reveals exactly where a photo was taken, your home, workplace, school.
-Sharing a photo of your pet reveals your home address to anyone who reads the EXIF data.
+Reveals exactly where a photo was taken, including your home, workplace, or school.
+A photo of your pet shared via email or a personal website exposes your home address to anyone who reads the EXIF data.

 Risk